bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Radiation

 **Description**:

-Functions similarly to the radiation mechanics in Fallout 4/76, reducing health and increasing radiation levels.

-**Features**:

-- Gradual health reduction as radiation level increases.
-- Potential for anti-radiation items or medical treatments.
+Functions similarly to Fallout, where increasing radiation levels reduce maximum health.
+Anti-radiation items or treatments may be used to combat it.

 ---

 ### Drugs

 **Description**:

-Adds drug bricks that require processing.
-Processed drugs provide various buffs and debuffs.
+Introduces a system to process raw drug bricks into usable items that grant various buffs or debuffs.

-**Features**:

-- Processing system for raw drug materials.
-- Variety of possible buffs/debuffs (speed, health, etc.).

 ---

 ### Languages

 **Description**:

-Allows players to learn and speak different languages.
-Comprehension is limited to known languages.
+Lets players learn and speak different languages via books.
+Only those who know a language can understand it in-character.

-**Features**:

-- Language learning system.
-- In-character communication restrictions to known languages.

 ---

 ### Tying

 **Description**:

-Expands the tying mechanic to include dragging restrained players and introduces additional options.

-**Features**:

-- Blindfold or gag restrained players.
-- Drag tied players freely or move them into vehicles.
-- Search tied players or request to search them.
-- Custom animations for immersion.
+Expands on tying mechanics, allowing dragging, blindfolding, and gagging of restrained players.
+Also enables searching them with or without consent.

 **Video**: